morpheusthewhite/nordpy/README.md

 ### Tests

-To set up test environment move to `tests` and install the needed dependencies with
+To set up test environment install the needed dependencies with

 ```
-pip install -r requirements.txt
+pip install -r tests/requirements.txt
 ```

-and then start the tests with
+and then start them with

 ```
 python -m pytest tests